muygalan/100-days-of-code/log.md

 **Thoughts:** I typed up a lot of documentation, but felt I could being doing much more.
 (I'm just super tired.)

+### Day 17: March 12th, 2018

+**Today's Progress**: I watched a Github for Beginners video on vimeo.

+**Thoughts:** Surprisingly a quick informative video on utilizing some of the features on Github.
+Unfortunately I was very knackered (early morning; gym day) and couldn't continue doing other code-stuff.

+### Day 18: March 13th, 2018

+**Today's Progress**: Partially started Wes Bos' "Command Line Power User" videos.
+Realized I couldn't easily install "oh my zsh" on Windows 10.
+Womp!
+Womp!

+**Thoughts:** I really hate being unable to install something.
+I feel as if I have a strong inherent will to figure things out, but in this case, I'm hitting oh my zsh with a hard PASS.
+The reason being: I'm happy with conemu without all those extra thrills...

 ---

 ### Day 0: February 30, 2016 (Example 1)